Your fees and costs

 You must be covered by an approved insurance policy as part of your student visa conditions.
 The 2019 cost of insurance under the University’s recommended Studentsafe Inbound University policy is:

-- English Proficiency Programme (EPP) student: NZ$207 (four months)
+- English for Academic Purposes programme (EAP) student: NZ$207 (four months)

 - Study Abroad or exchange student: NZ$310 (one trimester)

 - Family of two/couple: NZ$1,240 (one year)